koba-jon/pytorch_cpp/Generative_Modeling/PixelCNN-Gray/README.md

 # PixelCNN-Gray
-This is the implementation of "PixelCNN" for Grayscale image.<br>
+This is the implementation of "PixelCNN" for grayscale image.<br>
 Original paper: A. v. d.
 Oord, N. Kalchbrenner, and K. Kavukcuoglu.
 Pixel Recurrent Neural Networks.
 In Proceedings of The 33rd International Conference on Machine Learning, 2016. [link](https://proceedings.mlr.press/v48/oord16.html)

 ## Usage